transformerlab/transformerlab-docs/docs/advanced-install.md

 ## Cloud or Local

-When you download the Transformer Lab App, it contains an auto-installer that will download the server API and attempt to install it on your computer.
-It downloads the code, installs a [Python Conda](https://docs.anaconda.com/free/miniconda/index.html) environment, and then installs the Python dependencies necessary for for the API before.
+When you download the Transformer Lab App, it contains an auto-installer that will download the server API and attempt to install it on your (local) computer.
+It downloads the code, installs a [Python Conda](https://docs.anaconda.com/free/miniconda/index.html) environment, and then installs the Python dependencies necessary for the API.

 <img
 src={require('./img/autoinstaller.png').default}